 Following each candidate's visit, the search committee chair should solicit feedback from campus members who participated in the candidate's campus visit (e.g., students, department members, division chair, VP of DEI, etc.) and share this feedback with the search committee (including the outside member of the search committee and equity guide).
-You can find an example student feedback form in Appendix I. The search committee should review all feedback and meet to discuss the strengths and weaknesses of each candidate based on the agreed-upon search criteria and any other information.
-The search committee chair should summarize these conversations in a document to the provost (or associate dean) that lays out the strengths and weakness of each candidate and offer preferences in a way that invites thoughtful reflection, acknowledging disagreements that may exist in committee members' evaluations of candidates.
+You can find an example student feedback form in Appendix J. The search committee should review all feedback and meet to discuss the strengths and weaknesses of each candidate based on the agreed-upon search criteria and any other information.
+The search committee chair should summarize these conversations in a document to the provost (or associate dean) that lays out the strengths and weakness of each candidates with regard to the search criteria and offers preferences in a way that invites thoughtful reflection, acknowledging disagreements that may exist in committee members' evaluations of candidates.
 The document should not rank candidates.
+A template that can be adapted to your search criteria is in Appendix K with a Word version posted to the Academic Affairs website.